Colorado Rockies Fans-In-The-Stands Protocols

 o The Club will have at least 1 emergency room doctor and 7 paramedics at Coors Field for each game to assist fans and staff.

-o The Club is creating a landing page on Rockies.com, which will provide game day information for all guests including, but not limited to, ticketing, entrance procedures, concessions, restrooms, cleaning protocols, etc.
+o The Club has a landing page on Rockies.com, which provides game day information for all guests including, but not limited to, ticketing, entrance procedures, concessions, restrooms, cleaning protocols, etc.

 o Coors Field has 168 security cameras with 261 views inside and outside the Ballpark and 2 dedicated game day staff monitoring the cameras at all times, which the Club can utilize to monitor guests and to assist with contact tracing.